 Couriers are the best on paper.
 You hand over the bike at your doorstep and take delivery wherever you want.
 The rest of the headache is theirs.

 But for a long time sending cycles by courier had fallen out of favour.
-Courier companies had no clue how to handle cycles and often users would end up with damaged cycles.
+Until recently.

 As with any courier, you can track it and stay updated on the whereabouts of your bike.
 Perfect for those with a time crunch.
 If you have a problem packing your bike, they will even direct you to a nearby cycle store which will pack and send it.

-Cyclop charges anywhere between 1200 to 3000 for transporting your bike.
+Charges vary depending on your pickup and drop location.
 Shipping your bike from Gurgaon to Goa would cost you 1800 rupees, which isn’t a bad deal at all.